Settings

 Typical interpretation mistakes

-- Treating cache toggles and browser notification permission as normal account settings — cache is a local optimization, browser notification permission is managed by the browser and is not part of account settings.
+- Treating cache toggles and OS notification permission as normal account settings — cache is a local optimization, browser notification permission is managed by the browser and is not part of account settings.

 - Changing the default drawing color and expecting already saved figures to update — existing figures keep their own color, only new ones use the new default.